Elmarath/ElmarathStudio/docs/Modular-Action-System/Actions/How To Create And Use Actions.md

 ![ActionDataAssetPreviewImage](../img/ActionDataAssetPreview.png)

-### Default Action Variables
+### Default Action Data Asset Variables

 - **Can Not Be Canceled Duration**: The duration that, when this action gets started to play, it wont get canceled even if more prior actions are in the queue.
 - **Priority**: You can define priority per phase.
 The Action System Component will look for the most prior action in the queue from newly added to latter added.
-And if the queue has a prior action (in this case system will look for its *Initial* priority) than the current action's phase priority, queued action will be played.
+And if the queue has a prior action (in this case system will look for its *Initial* priority) than the current action's phase priority, queued action will be played. *Higer in the list prior it is*.
-- **Gameplay Attributes** This is just a empty Data Asset.
+- **Gameplay Attributes**: This is just a empty Data Asset.
 Which you may want to hold some of your global variables regarding to the Action.
 To use in the functions: "On Action Phase Updated" and "On Action Gets Overriden".
+- **Action Tag**: A [gameplay tag](https://docs.unrealengine.com/4.26/en-US/ProgrammingAndScripting/Tags/) for holding a relavent data for the action.
+Useful for detection of AI's actions, or creating basic state Action system (eg: If previous action has a tag do this action etc.).
-- **Montage Decider** This will decide the montage of the action.
+- **Montage Decider**: This will decide the montage of the action.
 We will go in detail about this data asset in the next part.